bindsi/OPCPubSub/README.md

 This repository serves as a showcase to demonstrate the shift from OPC UA Samples to PubSub message format and its impact to underlying cloud processing layers

+## OPC Publisher

+OPC Publisher is a fully-supported Microsoft product that bridges the gap between industrial assets and the Microsoft Azure cloud.
+It does so by connecting OPC UA-enabled assets or industrial connectivity software to your Microsoft Azure cloud.
+It publishes the telemetry data it gathers to Azure IoT Hub in various formats, including IEC62541 OPC UA PubSub standard format (from version 2.6 onwards).
+OPC Publisher runs on Azure IoT Edge as a Module or on plain Docker as a container.
+Because it leverages the .NET cross-platform runtime, it runs natively on both Linux and Windows 10.

+See [here](https://learn.microsoft.com/en-us/azure/industrial-iot/overview-what-is-opc-publisher) for more details.

+## OPC PLC

+Implements an OPC-UA server with different nodes generating random data, anomalies and configuration of user defined nodes.
+You can refer to the following [website](https://learn.microsoft.com/en-us/samples/azure-samples/iot-edge-opc-plc/azure-iot-sample-opc-ua-server/) to get more details.

 ## Message Formats

 OPC Publisher comes along with the default message format “Samples”, this is a non-standardized, simple JSON format.
 OPC Publisher version 2.6 and above supports a standardized OPC UA JSON format named “PubSub”.
 By switching the configuration to use this newer, industry-standardized message format, you can benefit from increasing schema stability, future proofing solution, etc.